 It’s 2 am, and you’ve awakened in a cold sweat, heart racing and teeth chattering.
 Many people stay in bed, trying to fall asleep again, and getting progressively more worked up.
 There are several things you can do to make this process easier and help you drift off to sleep:

 - Deep breathing—Slow, deliberate, deep breaths are a great way to center yourself again.
 Breathe in through your nose, and exhale through your mouth, focusing on the sensation of the air flowing in and out of your body.
-Take a look at our article for more anxiety breathing exercises.
-You can also keep soothing essential oils by your bed, like lavender and chamomile, which will help to relax you.
+Take a look at our article for more breathing exercises.
+You can also keep soothing essential oils by your bed, like lavender and chamomile, which may help to relax you.

 - Progressive muscle relaxation—Tense up and relax each part of your body in turn.
 Begin with your toes, and work your way up your body to your head.
 Visualizing a place where you feel completely comfortable and at ease can make this exercise even more effective.

 - Panic sheet—Write up a panic sheet, and keep it by your bed.
-When a nocturnal panic attack wakes you up, grab the sheet and read it to remind yourself of what you’re dealing with.
-Include things like, “This is a panic attack,” “Take slow, deep breaths,” and other soothing phrases that are meaningful to you.
+When a nocturnal attack wakes you up, grab the sheet and read it to remind yourself of what you’re dealing with.
+Include things like, “This is a nocturnal attack,” “Take slow, deep breaths,” and other soothing phrases that are meaningful to you.

 - If you think acid reflux or obstructive sleep apnea may be an issue, speak to your doctor about available treatments.
-A healthy diet; avoiding fatty, greasy, overly spicy, processed foods and alcohol; and exercise can also help manage these conditions.

 Breathe, and Let Go